Growing Computer Science Curriculum, Diversity, and Teacher Preparedness across Montana

 To achieve our goal of broadening the CS curriculum in Montana's high schools, we are engaged in the following activities:

-- Offering Professional Development in the Joy and Beauty of Computing and Mobile CSP for Montana high school teachers;
+- Offering summer Professional Development classes to Montana high school teachers;

 - Providing dual credit and advanced placement (AP) opportunities to students who achieve success in these courses;